mattthughes/Last-Trophy/README.md

 * Displaying query set in generic display view inspired and customised to project needs [Django list view query set](https://www.geeksforgeeks.org/listview-class-based-views-django/)
 * Creating Likes and adding them to the correct model was inspired from here and customised to my projects needs [Likes creation](https://www.youtube.com/watch?v=PXqRPqDjDgc)
 * Remove likes from the model was inspired from here and customised to my projects needs [Remove likes](https://www.youtube.com/watch?v=dwgIi8dspa4&t=13s)
-* Restricting access for views inspired and customised to projects needs from here [Django restricting views](https://www.codu.co/articles/securing-django-views-from-unauthorized-access-npyb3to_)
+* Restricting access for views inspired and customised to projects needs from here [Django restricting views](https://www.codu.co/articles/securing-django-views-from-unauthorized-access-npyb3to)
 * Creating and running tests inspired and customised to projects needs from here [Django testing](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Testing)
+* Using the random module to randomise the game model on the index home screen from here and customised to my projects needs[Random model](https://www.youtube.com/watch?v=RfwzB7-qw7E)
+* Adding an if statement to determine which database to use provided by Code Institute Mentor Daisy and taken from here [Settings if statement] (https://github.com/Dee-McG/LGBTQ-Networking-Platform/blob/28227b43140be4b99d0b08d720fd9a48659f36e4/lgbqt/settings.py#L107)